binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Some developers have an inquisitiveness about how their work can be exploited, so it is important to have at least a none zero number of developers with a security focus within each team to:

-1. take the lead on the security front
+1. Take the lead on the security front
-2. mentor and pass on their knowledge and passion to others
+2. Mentor and pass on their knowledge and passion to others

 BSIMM again has some [good guidance](https://www.bsimm.com/online/deployment/pt/) on hands on penetration testing.